New Space: a shift in the space industry and its technological impacts

 To start off, let’s introduce the term “new space ».
 “New Space” refers to a set of private and public initiatives that challenge traditional models in the space industry.
 Unlike “Old Space”, characterized by long development cycles, enormous budgets, and custom-built technologies, New Space takes a more commercial and dynamic approach.
 The main goal is to make space access more affordable and faster by making the most of the technologies that already exist in the ground sector.

-What is New Space
+New Space illustration

 From GEO to LEO orbits